KW1993/ICON_D2/README.md

 Get icon d2 data

 """
-This script is modified from :https://github.com/nens/incubed-wam/blob/master/scripts/uploadICON.py for ICON EU data which made by Martijn.Krol
-Kuan-wei.chen later on modified it for ICON D2 data.
+This script is modified from :https://github.com/nens/incubed-wam/blob/master/scripts/uploadICON.py for ICON EU data which made by Martijn.Krol, and Kuan-wei.chen later on modified it for ICON D2 data.

 This script only focus on tot_prec for icon d2 and the following changes